 We have limited our data sample size to $\sim$2000 images for initial experiments and $\sim$2700 images for the experiments with the balanced classes.
 As we increase the number of data samples, we can capture the distribution of the data in a better way.
 However, obtaining a large number of samples is not always feasible.
 Thus, we need to develop algorithms that can perform better even with a limited amount of data.
 In this work, we apply few-shot learning and transfer learning techniques.
 Our results show that with the use of a carefully curated dataset and a well-designed neural network architecture, higher accuracy can be obtained even with less amount of data for this particular classification task.

 The paper is organised as follows: Section~\ref{sec:methodology} presents the overall approach towards the problem and includes the data sample construction used for the experiments, the initial approach of few-shot learning technique and its intuition to work efficiently with less amount of data, transfer learning introduction with a description of pre-trained models and the specific architecture used for our experiments.
 Section~\ref{sec:expresults} presents the experimental details where we try out and apply the optimum parameters to obtain the results.
-In section~\ref{sec:discussion}, we discuss the results, choice of hyperparameters and the scope for further work.
+In Section~\ref{sec:discussion}, we discuss the results, choice of hyperparameters and the scope for further work.
 Finally, in Section~\ref{sec:conclusion}, we provide a self-contained conclusion listing the main results of the paper.